2.1) Radiation Upwards

 Figure 5.
 Charts of radiation downward

 It was proven previously in the antenna current distribution article that the greater current within the antenna is the INCIDENT current which is going UP the antenna.
 It can be seen from figures 4 and 5 that the greater radiation is in the upward direction and therefore the upward radiation is obviously related to the upward (INCIDENT) current and that the downward radiation is related to the downward (REFLECTED) current.
 Both the upwards and downwards currents produce radiation which appears to travel very near the surface of the antenna until they meet radiation coming from the opposite direction; where they then radiate outwards with a level related to the lower level of the two radiations.
-It is becoming clear that the upwards and downwards radiations have to first be treated separately and then as vector sums in order to understand and predict the overall radiation.
+It is becoming clear that the upwards and downwards radiations have to first be treated separately in order to understand and predict the overall radiation.

 This basic measurement method could be extended to other antenna types and could possibly enable an approximate picture of current distribution to be built up for structures that do no lend themselves to the current transformer method of measurement i.e. a discone made from sheet metal.